Ajax12345/WikiParser/README.md

 # WikiParser
-Python Library for Scraping Wikipedia Data
+WikiParser is a Python Library for thoroughly scraping Wikipedia article data.